 Starting in the late 1800s, when Canadian companies first began mining asbestos on a massive scale, dozens of industries embraced the fibrous mineral for its natural resistance to heat, flame, electricity and chemical damage.
 These desirable qualities, in addition to its affordability, motivated companies around the world to incorporate asbestos into thousands of consumer and industrial products, including textiles, insulation and building materials.
 Prior to the 1960s, the public knew little to nothing about the potentially fatal consequences of asbestos exposure.

 By the mid-1970s, approximately 200,000 Americans made their livings manufacturing asbestos products.
 Some of these workers handled the toxic mineral on a daily basis, often in poorly ventilated areas and without adequate safety equipment.
-Millions more worked in secondary industries regularly plagued by excessive on-the-job exposure, including shipbuilding, construction, and automobile sales and repairs.
+Millions more worked in secondary industries regularly plagued by excessive on-the-job exposure, including shipbuilding, construction and automobile repair.
 According to one study, 27 million workers in the United States were exposed to airborne asbestos fibers between 1940 and 1979.

 Pleural mesothelioma, lung cancer and other asbestos-related diseases can arise when workers inhale asbestos dust.
 In certain occupational settings — especially those where workers mine and process raw asbestos, manufacture asbestos-containing products or repair buildings or machinery with asbestos components — the risk for harmful exposure is high.